Spyro: A Hero's Tail: Gameplay

-In mini-game sections, the player acts as other characters, such as three returns from previous games—Hunter the Cheetah, Sgt.
+In minigame sections, the player acts as other characters, such as three returns from previous games—Hunter the Cheetah, Sgt.
 Byrd the rocket-propelled Penguin, and Sparx the Dragonfly—and a newcomer, Blink the Mole.
 Hunter the Cheetah can shoot with his bow, which he can also turn into a shield by spinning it, stomp on enemies midair and pull off combos of punches and kicks.
-Two type of arrows can be shot from the bow: standard and fire, the latter being limited in supply.
+Two types of arrows can be shot from the bow: standard and fire, the latter being limited in supply.
 His long legs provide him more jumping height than Spyro, making him useful for platforms the purple dragon cannot jump or fly up to.
 He also can walk upright and double-jump.
 The penguin Sgt.
 Byrd is able to fly and shoot missiles and bombs, his sections requiring the player to shoot at a number of targets under a time limit.
-Blink the Mole is armed with lasers and explosions, as well as a helmet to duck in, and is for reaching areas inaccessible for Spyro, with climbing and burrowing abilities.
-Sparx flies in rail shooter race mini-games.
+Blink the Mole is armed with lasers and explosives, as well as a helmet to duck in, and is for reaching areas inaccessible for Spyro, with climbing and burrowing abilities.
+Sparx flies in rail shooter race minigames.

-The Professor build four gadgets that Spyro uses: a glass ball a la Super Monkey Ball (2001–present) that he rolls in to move up slopes, a teleporter that warps to various areas of the Dragon Realms, one for temporary invincibility, and a Super Charge gadget that, for a limited amount of time, provides Spyro more strength and speed.
-Mr. Moneybags' shop, in addition to breath attacks, contains ammunition that increase their power, magazines that allow for more charges and blasts to be held, and a shockwave that increases the radius of the horn dive.
+The Professor built four gadgets that Spyro uses: a glass ball a la Super Monkey Ball that he rolls in to move up slopes, a teleporter that warps to various areas of the Dragon Realms, one for temporary invincibility, and a Super Charge gadget that, for a limited amount of time, provides Spyro more strength and speed.
+Moneybags' shop, in addition to breath attacks, contains ammunition that increase their power, magazines that allow for more charges and blasts to be held, and a shock wave that increases the radius of the horn dive.
 The shop also sells lockpicks to open doors and gates, a chain that holds three lockpicks at a time, a multiplier that doubles the value of the coloured gems, a butterfly jar that restores Spyro's health, and an extra health unit.